Dorian Oric

 Background

-Dorian grew up in a mid-sized trade settlement in Greno where practical skill mattered nearly as much as faith.
-He apprenticed early as a mix of blacksmith, tinker, repairman, and salvage-worker.
-He had a gift for understanding how things fit together — not just what had failed, but what something had originally been trying to do.
+Dorian grew up in Thornhollow, a mid-sized trade settlement in the Verdant Realm of Greno, where practical skill mattered nearly as much as faith.
+He apprenticed at the Ironwright Compact under Guildmaster Hesta Varn, starting as a mix of blacksmith, tinker, repairman, and salvage-worker.
+He had a gift for understanding how things fit together, not just what had failed, but what something had originally been trying to do.

 The Soul Core

 The turning point.
-Found during a salvage job in an ancient ruin beneath Greno — a crystalline object roughly the size of a fist, warm to the touch, faintly resonant, almost humming.
+Found during a salvage job deep in the Thorndeep, past the Workshops on Level 2, past the point where the Ironwright Compact’s standing policy says to stop, in a sealed chamber on Level 3 that looked like it had been prepared for exactly this moment.
+A crystalline object roughly the size of a fist, warm to the touch, faintly resonant, almost humming.

 When brought near his work, things changed: mechanisms moved more smoothly, failed prototypes stabilized, dormant inscriptions answered.
 It didn’t simply provide power, but coherence.
 Resonance.
 Intent.